-Shooting at suburban NYC hospital confined to 1 room
+Police: Shooting at suburban NY hospital was murder-suicide

 Other New York-area hosptials have been hiring police officers to provide security.

 A third-party company provides security for Westchester Medical Center.

-Note: This story has been corrected to identify the month of the 2017 shooting at Bronx Lebanon Hospital to June, not July.
+People entering the hospital aren't searched for weapons.

+Hospital spokesman Kara Bennorth declined to discuss whether any security changes might be made in the wake of Wednesday's shooting.

+"First and foremost, everyone is safe.
+That's what's most important," she said.